We Understand the Value of Strong Collaborations

 - Enyo Pharma

-We have a strategic development and commercialization agreement with Sumitomo Dainippon Pharma for the development and commercialization of Imeglimin in Japan, China and 11 other East and Southeast Asian countries.
-In Japan, we have successfully completed the Phase 3 TIMES program for the treatment of type 2 diabetes and the Japanese New Drug Application is on track for submission in 2020 with a product launch anticipated in 2021.
-Sumitomo Dainippon Pharma will commercialize Imeglimin for this market.
-In China, South Korea, Taiwan and nine other East and Southeast Asian countries including Indonesia, Vietnam, Thailand, Malaysia, the Philippines, Singapore, Myanmar, Cambodia, and Laos, Sumitomo Dainippon Pharma will be solely responsible for the development and commercialization of Imeglimin.
+We have a strategic development and commercialization agreement with Sumitomo Pharma for the development and commercialization of Imeglimin in Japan, China and 11 other East and Southeast Asian countries.
+In Japan, TWYMEEG® (Imeglimin) was approved in June 2021 for the treatment of type 2 diabetes, and Sumitomo Pharma has launched TWYMEEG® in September 2021.
+In China, South Korea, Taiwan and nine other East and Southeast Asian countries (Indonesia, Vietnam, Thailand, Malaysia, the Philippines, Singapore, Myanmar, Cambodia, and Laos), Sumitomo Pharma will be solely responsible for the development and commercialization of Imeglimin.

-Through an agreement with DeuteRx LLC, we acquired exclusive worldwide rights to PXL065, which has successfully completed Phase 1 development and is advancing into a single, comprehensive Phase 2 study for the treatment of NASH.
+Through an agreement with DeuteRx LLC, we acquired exclusive worldwide rights to PXL065, which has successfully completed Phase 1 and Phase 2 development for the treatment of NASH.
 As part of the agreement with DeuteRx, we also acquired a portfolio of additional deuterated drug candidates for metabolic, specialty and rare diseases.

-We have a licensing agreement with Enyo Pharma for our FXR (farnesoid X receptor) agonist.
-Enyo has completed a Phase 1 study and they are currently conducting Phase 2 trials in Hepatitis B and NASH.
+We have a licensing agreement with Enyo Pharma SA for our FXR (farnesoid X receptor) agonist.
+Enyo Pharma SA has completed a Phase 1 study and in July 2021, announced positive results for Vonafexor (EYP001) in a Phase 2a study in NASH patients over 12 weeks and topline interim results from two ongoing Phase 2a studies in chronic hepatitis B patients.

 Our Academic Collaborators